Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 empty space in the museum| ©Gilles Messian

-When considering a visit to the Conciergerie Museum, you should bear in mind the city's weather season, as this is a determining factor in the number of visitors to the palace.
+When considering a visit to the Musée Conciergerie you should bear in mind the seasonal weather in the city, as this is a determining factor in the number of visitors to the palace.

-Likewise, the day of the week is important, as, for example, the monument is usually busiest on Mondays, Thursdays and Saturdays after 3pm.
+The day of the week is also important, as, for example, the monument tends to be busiest on Mondays, Thursdays and Saturdays after 3pm.

 For example, Paris in winter is considered low season due to the characteristic cold of these months.
 Therefore, you won't find many tourists waiting to enter the Conciergerie Museum.

-The opposite will happen if you go to Paris in summer, when you will notice many people in the streets and, specifically, in the medieval palace.
+The opposite will happen if you go to Paris in summer, when you will notice many people in the streets and, specifically, in this medieval palace.

 In any case, if you want to enjoy your visit without encountering too many people, you should go to the Conciergerie in the early hours of the morning (between 9:00 and 10:00) or one hour before closing time (17:00).

-How to get to the Conciergerie Museum of Paris?
+How to get to the Conciergerie Museum in Paris?

 view of the museum from the lake| ©Gilles Letang